web3privacy/eps25/README.md

-# s24prg
+# eps25

-Public repository of the code for the Prague 2024 Web3privacy Summit -  built with simple web-standard HTML and CSS
+Public repository of the code for the Ethereum Privacy Stack summit 2025 -  built with simple web-standard HTML and CSS

 ## CONTENTS